Association of Infant Mental Health in Tennessee (AIMHiTN)

 The Association of Infant Mental Health in Tennessee (AIMHiTN) concentrates on prenatal care to the child’s sixth birthday by delivering education, training, and resources to assist caregivers, educators, healthcare providers, and other professionals in their everyday interactions with infants, young children, and their families.
 By focusing on early relational health, AIMHiTN contributes to healthy communities and a productive workforce for generations to come.

 AIMHiTN is committed to deepening conversations and promoting reflection and action to address ongoing bias, structural racism, and racial violence that impacts the health and wellbeing of all little ones and their families.
 We seek to intentionally examine the ways that we contribute to the continuation or dismantling of racial trauma and structural oppression.
 We seek to create an environment where diversity, equity, and inclusion are embedded in every aspect of our organization and service to the IECMH community and for every infant, young child, family, their community to feel that they belong.

-The Endorsement Specialist will provide direct Technical Assistance and Training around Endorsement.
+The Clinical Program Coordinator will provide direct Technical Assistance and Training around Endorsement.
 This position will also provide support in the promotion of Endorsement® among the infant and early childhood workforce.

-- Providing and coordinating AIMHiTN’s Endorsement® trainings and efforts related to developing workforce capacity with IMH-E and ECMH-E competencies®
+- Providing and coordinating AIMHiTN’s training and efforts related to developing IECMH clinical workforce capacity, including support for the Tennessee First Five Training Institute (TFFTI)

-- Providing technical assistance for requests related to IMH and ECMH Competencies®
+- Providing technical assistance for requests related clinical IEMCH needs and resource referral

-- The Endorsement® Specialist will support staff and consultants whose primary role is supporting candidates applying for Infant Mental Health Endorsement® and Early Childhood Mental Health Endorsement® by:
+- The Clinical Program Coordinator will support staff and consultants whose primary role is supporting TFFTI candidates/participants by:

-- This position is supervised by the Director of Learning and Development.
+- This position is supervised by the Director of Systems Advancement.